j-andrews7/Pipelines/CN_Analyses_Pipeline_New.md

 ```Bash
 export PATH=/act/Anaconda3-2.3.0/bin:${PATH}
 source activate anaconda

 type=CLL

 python3 /scratch/jandrews/bin/rank_CNV_by_recurrence.py ALL_SEs_IN_"$type"_AMPS_GENES.100KB_SE_GENES.bed RANKED_BY_CNV_RECUR_ALL_SEs_IN_"$type"_AMPS_GENES.100KB_SE_GENES.bed
 python3 /scratch/jandrews/bin/rank_CNV_by_recurrence.py ALL_SEs_IN_"$type"_DELS_GENES.100KB_SE_GENES.bed RANKED_BY_CNV_RECUR_ALL_SEs_IN_"$type"_DELS_GENES.100KB_SE_GENES.bed

 python3 /scratch/jandrews/bin/rank_CNV_by_recurrence.py "$type"_SEs_IN_"$type"_AMPS_GENES.100KB_SE_GENES.bed RANKED_BY_CNV_RECUR_"$type"_SEs_IN_"$type"_AMPS_GENES.100KB_SE_GENES.bed
 python3 /scratch/jandrews/bin/rank_CNV_by_recurrence.py "$type"_SEs_IN_"$type"_DELS_GENES.100KB_SE_GENES.bed RANKED_BY_CNV_RECUR_"$type"_SEs_IN_"$type"_DELS_GENES.100KB_SE_GENES.bed
 ```

-At this point, you should have more or less whatever you need to do whatever you want. **Adding headers** before doing anything else with them is probably a good idea though.
+At this point, you should have more or less whatever you need to do whatever you want.
 I like to compare the SE genes to a list of important B cell genes to see if anything really pops out.

 #### 5.)
 Compare SE genes to gene list.
 The gene list is just a text file with a gene symbol on each line.